Youth Fèis (October)

 CONTACT

-During the Fèis week, the senior member of staff on site will be Christian Gamauf.
+During the Fèis week, the senior members of staff on site will be Fiona Dalgetty and Christian Gamauf.
 You will receive Christian’s number ahead of the Fèis week.
 Messages can also be left for Christian at The Ceilidh Place on 01854 612 103.

 We look forward to seeing you for a fantastic week of music and fun in Ullapool!
 In the meantime, please do not hesitate to contact the office 01349 862000 if you have any queries, or email Christian.gamauf@feisrois.org